 As machine operator, you are responsible for rendering the machine ready for operation.
 This also includes topping up the functional fluids.
 Do not fill with fuel in enclosed spaces.
 Switch off the engine and the heating.
 Wipe up spilt fuel immediately.
-Do not smoke or use a naked flame when handling fuel.
+It is prohibited to smoke or use a naked flame when handling fuel.

-Set all the control and monitoring devices to the zero position before you change the mode of control (control block, control console or remote control).
+Set all the control and operating elements to the zero position before you change the mode of control.